On the Quality Requirements of Demand Prediction for Dynamic Public Transport: Experiments

-As common in PT optimization, we assume that waiting times and in-vehicle travel times are given exogenously; each route uses the same frequency in both directions; and passengers choose the shortest route from origin to destination.
+We assume that passengers choose the shortest route from origin to destination, and waiting times and in-vehicle travel times are prespecified.
 The optimizer first truncates any negative predictions to zero, as negative demand implies no passengers.
 Note that the noise PDFs themselves are not truncated, but rather the predictions derived from them.